Wide Shoulders Corrections – Modifying the Slope

 This post discusses how to fix it from the shoulder seam.
 The good thing about this correction: the sleeve does not need to be adjusted because the armhole is the same.
 The bad thing is that the shoulder slope is no longer the same.
 It’s been adjusted and has a slightly different slope.
 Here’s how to do it:

-2. Slash open the armhole at the LPS, then tape and pin the amount you want to increase the across shoulder area at the armhole.
+2. Pin the armhole at the LPS.
+Pin the amount you want to decrease the across-shoulder area at the armhole.

-3. Measure the amount you’ve taped and note it down.
+3. Measure the amount you’ve pinned and note it down.

 4. Mark your bodice pattern with a straight line from about 1/3 of the way up the shoulder seam to the curve of the armhole.